alwinpaul111/fake-photo-detector/README.md

 # Spot the Fake Photo

-This repository contains a small, fast detector for the take-home assignment:
+This repository contains a fast detector for the take-home assignment:

 ```bash
 python predict.py image.jpg